mealie-recipes/mealie/README.md

 # About The Project

-Mealie is a self hosted recipe manager and meal planner with a RestAPI backend and a reactive frontend application built in Vue for a pleasant user experience for the whole family.
-Easily add recipes into your database by providing the url and Mealie will automatically import the relevant data or add a family recipe with the UI editor.
+Mealie is a self-hosted recipe manager and meal planner with a RestAPI backend and a reactive frontend application built in Vue for a pleasant user experience for the whole family.
+Easily add recipes to your database by providing the URL and Mealie will automatically import the relevant data or add a family recipe with the UI editor.
 Mealie also provides an API for interactions from 3rd party applications.

 - [Remember to join the Discord](https://discord.gg/QuStdQGSGK)!
 - [Documentation](https://nightly.mealie.io)